 Please contact Jeff Ptak, Associate Director of Undergraduate Admissions, at email@example.com for more information on transferring into the pre-professional phase.

 Professional Pharmacy Transfer

 Students who have completed two years (four semesters) and a minimum of 64 credits (including required prerequisites courses) are eligible to transfer into the first professional year (PY1) of the Doctor of Pharmacy degree program.

 Academic scholarships are awarded, for the entire four years of study in the Doctor of Pharmacy degree program, based upon a student's academic profile (GPA and PCAT scores).

 Selected applicants will be invited to interview on an on-going basis.

 Scholarships are extended through the sixth year of study to substantially lower the tuition cost of a School of Pharmacy education.
-Approximately 93 percent of students receive some type of academic scholarship; the average scholarship for transfer students is $14,000 annually (2017-18) and based upon academic record.
-Students can also qualify for a $4,000 room award if they live in campus housing.
+Transfer students can receive up to $22,000 in scholarships annually, based upon academic record (2021-2022).
+Learn more about transfer scholarships.

 The School of Pharmacy gives students the ability to a customized your education based on interest by offering several elective concentration tracks that include: